-I/We I.C. or Company No η, ττο,, (Full name in block letters) of /Full address) being a member/members of TRI-MODE SYSTEM (M) BERHAD hereby appoint (Proxy 1) I.C.
-No of Email: or failing him/ h her (Proxy 2) I.C No of Email: The proxy is to vote on the Resolutions set out in the Notice of the Meeting as indicated with an "X" in the appropriate spaces.
-If no specific direction as to the voting is given, the Proxy will vote or abstain from voting at his/her discretion.
-RESOLUTION AGENDA FOR AGAINST 1 To re-elect Dato' Markiman Bin Kobiran as Director who retires in accordance with Clause 165 of the Constitution of the Company.
-2 To re-elect Dato' Hew Han Seng as Director who retires in accordance with Clause 165 of the Constitution of the Company.
-3 To approve the payment of directors' fees to the non-executive directors up to RM120,000 for the period from 32 nd AGM up to the 33 rd AGM.
-4 To approve the payment of directors' benefits to the non-executive directors of the Company up to an amount RM9,000 for the period from 32 nd AGM up to the 33 rd AGM.
+I/We,I.C. or Company No 1/We, (Full name in block letters) 1.C. or Company No •••••• ••••• of te iii ••••• being a memb rull) per/members of TRI-MODE SYSTEM (M) BERHAD address) hereby appoint (Proxy 1) .
+I.C.
+No of Email : or failing him/ her (Proxy 2) I.C No of Email: RESOLUTION AGAINST 1 To re-elect Datin Sam Choi Lai as Director who retires in accordance with Clause 165 of the Constitution of the Company.
+2 To re-elect Chiam Tau Meng as Director who retires in accordance with Clause 165 of the Constitution of the Company.
+3 To approve the payment of directors' fees to the non-executive directors up to RM120,000 for the period from 33 rd AGM up to the 34 th AGM.
+4 To approve the payment of directors' bene directors of the Company up to an amour from 33 rd AGM up to the 34 th AGM.
 5 To re-appoint Messrs.
-UHY as auditors of the Company until the conclusion of the next AGM and to authorise the directors to fix their remuneration.
-6 Authority to allot and issue shares pursuant the Companies Act 2016 nority to allot and issue shares pursuant to Sections 75 and 76 of Companies Act 2016 Signed this day of The proportions of my/our holdings to be represented by my/our proxies are as follows:- Signature of Shareholder(s) First Proxy No. of Shares: Strike out whichever is not applicable Percentage:% Second Proxy No. of Shares: Percentage:%
+UHY Malaysia PLT as a until the conclusion of the next AGM and to fix their remuneration.
+6 Authority to allot and issue shares pursuant to Companies Act 2016 Sections 75 and 76 of the Signed this day of 2025 The proportions of my represented by my/our p Signature of Sh nareholder(s) hever is not applicable First Proxy No. of Shares: SHING OUT WITCH печаны пот аррпсавіе Percentage: % Percentage:% Second Proxy No. of Shares: